duTianze/my-java/db/sqlite/README.md

 ## Install SQLite GUI tool

-The sqlite3 shell is excellent…
+The sqlite3 shell is excellent

 However, sometimes, you may want to work with the SQLite databases using an intuitive GUI tool.